Skip navigation

 Policy

-The group seeks to inform policy, and has recently responded to consultations by the Law Commission, the EU Commission, HM Treasury and others, and also organised the Law Commission’s consultation and closing symposium into the law on confiscation in Part 2 of the Proceeds of Crime Act 2002 on behalf of the University.
+The group seeks to inform policy and has responded to consultations by the Law Commission, the EU Commission, HM Treasury and others.
+They also organised the Law Commission’s consultation and closing symposium into the law on confiscation in Part 2 of the Proceeds of Crime Act 2002 on behalf of the University.

-Group convenor and main contact: Dr Peter Sproat
+Group convenor and main contact: Dr Sue Turner

 The Law Commission’s Closing Symposium following the review of the law on confiscation in part 2 of the Proceeds of Crime Act 2002, November 2020